Habitat

 Startup does not follow well-defined design process

 The work environment at LegalVision was fast-moving and ever-changing.
-The deadline was tight, and as the sole designer, I needed to prove myself as outcome-driven and delivery-focused while influencing the team through design thinking.
-There was no rigid UX process, just a swift product strategy.
+With tight deadlines and limited resources, I needed to be outcome-driven and delivery-focused while influencing the team through design thinking.
+There was no rigid UX process, so I had to know when to conduct research and when to rely on gut feeling.

 Good stakeholder management boosts teamwork

 The main stakeholders for this project were the in-house lawyers.
-This might sound approachable, but they were always busy and usually did not understand the value of design.
-As many times as I can recall, I had to prevent the collaborative workshops from turning into mere brief-giving sessions.
-Users needed to see proposals close to the final product in order to provide meaningful feedback.
-Once we reached consensus, I began gaining valuable insights from their expertise, which ultimately drove the project to success.
+While this might sound approachable, they were always busy and often did not understand the value of design.
+On many occasions, I had to prevent collaborative workshops from turning into mere brief-giving sessions.
+At some point, I realised that users needed to see visual proposals in order to imagine possibilities and provide meaningful feedback.
+Once we reached consensus, I was able to gain valuable insights from their expertise, which ultimately drove the project’s success.

 @2025 Max Zheng.
 All rights reserved.